Hube2/acf-post2post/README.md

 or 1 then new values will overwrite older values.
 The default value of this setting is false.
 `type` = 'first' or 'last'.
 Which of the existing values should be removed, the first one added or the last.
 The default value is 'first'.
 after a value is removed from the existing list the new value is added to the end of the list.

+## So why do this?

+I did not actually create this pluging to make it easier on the person that's managing a site, although that is an added side benifit.
+The main reason for implementing some way to make relationship and post object fields biderectional is the doing reverse relationship queries for ACF is a huge PITA.
+I completely understand why this is not built into ACF.
+If it was built in then Elliot would need to deal with relationship fields in repeaters and flex field and nested repeaters.
+And then there is the problem of relationships with different post types and fields with different names.
+It would be a deep dark rabbit hole from which I don't think he'd return.
+There are too many parameters.
+On the other hand, filters and actions can be created with a finite number of options to do the work that's needed.
+This is just my interpretation of using those actions and filters.